 - File and version lists and differences

 - Historical change data

-As an example of how useful this web interface can be, the entire Fossil website (except for the download page), including the document you are now reading, is rendered using the Fossil web interface, with no enhancements, and little customization.
+As an example of how useful this web interface can be, the entire fossil website (except for the precompiled binary download page), including the document you are now reading, is rendered using the stock fossil web interface, with no enhancements, and little customization.

 Drop-Dead Simple Startup

 To start using the built-in fossil web interface on an existing fossil repository, simply type this:

 Substitute the name of your repository, of course.
 The "ui" command will start a webserver running (it figures out an available TCP port to use on its own) and then automatically launches your web browser to point at that server.
 If you run the "ui" command from within an open check-out, you can omit the repository name:

 The latter case is a very useful short-cut when you are working on a fossil project and you want to quickly do some work with the web interface.
 Notice that fossil automatically finds an unused TCP port to run the server own and automatically points your web browser to the correct URL.
 So there is never any fumbling around trying to find an open port or to type arcane strings into your browser URL entry box.
 The interface just pops right up, ready to run.